krysp-io/node-red-contrib-cloud-scheduler/README.md

 ## What is the URL?
 Cloud Scheduler will create the URL from the URL entered in the field in combination with node id.

-## Can I use any other URL?
-No you can't use any other URL.

 ## Is it mandatory to have a publicly accessible URL?
 Yes.
 It is important that the URL is publicly accessible for Google Cloud Scheduler to execute the flow.

-## I am facing issues with the scheduler.
-What should I do?
+## If I am having problems and unable to troubleshoot what should I do?
 If you're still not able to execute your flow using the scheduler, please send an email with a subject line **Cloud Scheduler Issue** at support@krysp.io.
 Please describe your issue and attach your flow, logs (optional), and screenshots if possible.

 # Node-RED On Cloud